site-78/legal-codex/docs/Title I. Introduction/II. Rights.md

  * That opportunity is not offered to others of the same Security Level or department affiliation at the current moment.

-C. The Internal Security Bureau shall enforce this right.
+C. The Internal Tribunal Department shall enforce this right.

 **Right to Due Process**
 {.center}

 A. No person shall be denied the opportunity to appeal a punishment or punitive action to the relevant appellate bodies.

-B. The Internal Security Bureau shall enforce this right.
+B. The Internal Tribunal Department shall enforce this right.